SalvatoreRa/artificial-intelligence-articles/README.md

 A series of articles devoted to some aspects of artificial intelligence and machine learning.
 These articles are designed to make some complex topics such as grokking or LLM's hallucinations more digestible.
 I have tried to summarize the existing literature, keep them updated with new developments, and also give practical examples.

+Stra the project if you find it useful, and you can open a GitHub issue if you spot some errors or something missing.

 If these articles are useful in your research, please cite the project:

 BibTeX  entry: